It’s almost Christmas photo time.

 1. Get there early

-A super-organised friend suggested going in November … but being clever about timing is good too.
+A super-organised friend suggested going before the rush in mid December … but being clever about timing is good too.
 Avoid peak hour (11am – 3pm) if possible.

 2. Go mid-week if you can

 And don’t do ANYTHING too exciting or strenuous beforehand.
 The calmer your child, the smoother the process will go.

 3. Make sure they are fed and have had a nap